 Projects that involve basic block coding, measurement, or making graphs based on data would be great independent topics for younger students.

 Knowing that they can pick an activity to learn a skill is a great motivator for students.
 You can give your kids options based on their interest or learning style that still fit in the parameters of the information you need to teach.

 You can also give choices on what will be learned or how the information for the lesson will be presented.
 Choose 2 or 3 ways to present a lesson and then offer those choices to your students.
-Maybe they can watch a quick video about arrays that teaches multiplication, they can roll dice and make their own arrays, or they can practice with a math app on a device.
+Maybe they can watch a quick video about arrays that teaches multiplication (you can grab this free multiplication game here if you like), they can roll dice and make their own arrays, or they can practice with a math app on a device.